 Ocean and beach conditions in the parks vary.
-Beaches at Mākena (left) and Hāpuna (right) are two of the parks that have lifeguards.
+Lifeguards may be available at selected beaches, such as Mākena (left) and Hāpuna (right).

 Snorkeling.
 Always snorkel with a friend and stay in close visual contact with your partner.
 Familiarize yourself with the snorkeling area and the water conditions.
 Use caution when entering and leaving the water.
 Watch for boats and floating devices, as well as other snorkelers and swimmers.